 The University participates with other campuses that comprise the System in a self-insurance program for general liability.
 The Board established a separate revocable trust fund for payment of these self-insurance claims under its risk retention program.
 Annual contributions are made to the trust fund, at an actuarially determined rate, to provide funding for the retained risk.
-Other liabilities in the accompanying statements of net position includes a reserve of \$1.8 million and \$1.6 million for general liability at September 30, 2022 and 2021, respectively.
+Other liabilities in the accompanying statements of net position includes a reserve of \$1.8 million for general liability at both September 30, 2023 and 2022.

 The University is self-insured for health insurance.
 The liability for unpaid claims includes an accrual for an estimate of claims incurred but not reported and is included in accounts payable and accrued liabilities in the accompanying statements of net position.
-The changes in the health insurance liabilities for the years ended September 30, 2022 and 2021 are summarized as follows:
+The changes in the health insurance liabilities for the years ended September 30, 2023 and 2022 are summarized as follows:

-2022 2021 Balance, beginning of year \$ 4,205,000 \$ 4,103,000 Claims paid (53,108,484) (51,693,897) Contributions and adjustments 53,277,484 51,795,897 Balance, end of year \$ 4,374,000 \$ 4,205,000
+2023 2022 Balance, beginning of year \$ 4,374,000 \$ 4,205,000 Claims paid (58,496,109) (53,108,484) Contributions and adjustments 58,923,109 53,277,484 Balance, end of year \$ 4,801,000 \$ 4,374,000